R365 Payments Service

 1. An AP invoice for an R365 Payments vendor is approved and ready to be paid.

-2. Using either the AP Invoice record or Payment Run record, a user with access to R365 Payments prepares to submit the payment.
+2. Using the Payment Run record, a user with access to R365 Payments prepares to submit the payment.

 3. The user creates the payment.